Pakhi07/Image_Scanner/README.md

    <br>-firebase

 After installing all these modules, you need to run the code on your device using "streamlit run" command and you are good to go!

+### Experience on this task
+This task was a bit challenging for me.
+I started developing an android app using flutter but was unable to implement it as one of the google ML Vision packages was not working properly.
+Then I came across the Streamlit library of python which is great for creating a webapp.
+I have also used Firebase as a database system to retrieve the history of scanned images.